the-coding-tom/nwc/README.md

 ```

 * To Download The saved data (.ndJson file),
 Send a GET Request with filename as a parameter to http://localhost:3000/api/data
-eg:
 example:
 ```javascript
 http://localhost:3000/api/data/fileId